 On the other hand, the right hand side fixed locus is known.

 \begin{theorem}[{\cite[Section 7.1]{JLLZ24}}] Consider a special Gushel--Mukai threefold $X\rightarrow W$ and a $\funct{U}$-fixed stability condition $\sigma$ on $\schk_X^1$, then any object in $M_{\sigma}(-\kappa_1)$ is $\sigma$-stable.
-Such a stable object is either isomorphic to a distinct two-term complex $G_X$ or to shift $\shi_C[1]$ of the ideal sheaf of a conic $C\subset X$ that is not the preimage of a line in $W$.\footnote{A more explicit schematic description for $M_{\sigma}(-\kappa_1)$ can be obtained applying \cite[Theorem 7.3]{DK24}.
-However, that description will not be used in this paper so we choose to not elaborate on it.} \end{theorem}
+Such a stable object is either isomorphic to a distinguished two-term complex $G_X$ or to a shift $\shi_C[1]$ of the ideal sheaf of a conic $C\subset X$ that is not the preimage of a line in $W$.\footnote{A more explicit schematic description of $M_{\sigma}(-\kappa_1)$ can be obtained by applying \cite[Theorem 7.3]{DK24}.
+However, that description will not be used in this paper so we choose not to elaborate on it.} \end{theorem}